-The bill H. 4166 aims to amend the South Carolina Code of Laws by adding Section 59-63-92, which mandates that all public middle and high schools in the state provide access to Levonorgestrel/Plan B, an emergency contraceptive, to students.
-The medication will be available through the school nurse or another designated administrator in the absence of a school nurse.
-The bill outlines definitions related to the medication, establishes requirements for its distribution, and ensures that students can access it without needing parental consent.
-Additionally, it emphasizes the importance of privacy and confidentiality for students receiving the medication.
+The bill H. 4166 aims to amend the South Carolina Code of Laws by adding Section 59-63-92, which mandates that all public middle and high schools in the state provide access to Levonorgestrel/Plan B, an emergency contraceptive, through school nurses or designated administrators.
+The legislation outlines definitions related to the medication and emergency contraception, establishes requirements for its distribution, and ensures that students can access it without parental consent.
+Schools are required to maintain a secure supply of Plan B, dispense it during school hours, and ensure the privacy and confidentiality of students receiving the medication.

-Furthermore, the bill stipulates that school personnel involved in the distribution of Plan B will receive training on its proper administration and the associated reproductive health education.
-It also includes provisions for the State Department of Education to oversee training, conduct annual reviews of the program's effectiveness, and maintain a confidential log of dispensed medications.
-Importantly, the bill provides immunity from civil or criminal liability for school entities and personnel who comply with its provisions, except in cases of gross negligence or willful misconduct.
-The requirements of this section must be fully implemented by the beginning of the 2026-2027 school year.
+Additionally, the bill stipulates that school personnel involved in the distribution of Plan B will receive training on its proper administration and the importance of reproductive health education.
+It also provides immunity from civil or criminal liability for schools and their employees when distributing Plan B, except in cases of gross negligence or willful misconduct.
+The State Department of Education is tasked with training personnel, reviewing the program's effectiveness annually, and promulgating necessary regulations.
+Schools must fully implement these requirements before the 2026-2027 school year.

 Latest Version: 59-63-92